-We have also strived to work in close cooperation with local clinics and hospitals.
-In 2006, we were designated as a Regional Medical Care Support Hospital.
-Additionally, we are currently designated as an emergency medical care center, a Regional Cancer Treatment Cooperative Base Hospital in Chiba Prefecture, and a disaster base hospital in addition to other designations.
+We have also worked hard to cooperate closely with local clinics and hospitals.
+In 2006, this hospital was designated as a Regional Medical Care Support Hospital.
+Currently, the hospital has many other designations, such as an Emergency Unit, a Regional Cancer Treatment Cooperative Base Hospital in Chiba Prefecture (re-designated in April 2023), and a disaster base hospital.

-As the only Red Cross hospital in Chiba Prefecture, we have provided disaster relief and emergency medical services in Japan for major disasters such as the Great Hanshin-Awaji Earthquake, Mid Niigata Prefecture Earthquake in 2004, the 2007 Chuetsu offshore earthquake, and the Great East Japan Earthquake.
-Furthermore, we have dispatched doctors and nurses overseas to engage in activities including disaster relief after the 2005 Kashmir earthquake, healthcare support in the Philippines, aid for victims of conflict in Pakistan, and disaster relief after the 2010 Haiti Earthquake.
+As the only Red Cross hospital in Chiba Prefecture, we also have provided disaster relief and emergency medical services in Japan during major disasters such as the Great Hanshin-Awaji Earthquake, Niigata Chuetsu Earthquake in 2004, the 2007 Chuetsu Offshore Earthquake, and the Great East Japan Earthquake.
+We are also fully prepared for large-scale earthquakes which are predicted in the future.
+Furthermore, we have dispatched doctors and nurses overseas to participate in activities such as disaster relief after the 2005 Kashmir Earthquake, healthcare support in the Philippines, aid for victims of the military conflict in Pakistan, and disaster relief after the 2010 Haiti Earthquake.

-Moreover, as a hospital adjacent to Narita Airport, we house beds dedicated to patients with designated infectious diseases.
-These beds are installed in only four medical institutions in Japan, and as one such institution, our hospital is a part of the system built to immediately respond to the threat of infectious diseases from overseas.
+Moreover, as a hospital adjacent to Narita Airport, beds are on hand for patients with designated infectious diseases.
+These beds are set up in only four medical institutions in Japan.
+As one such institution, our hospital is a part of the system organized to immediately respond to infectious disease threats from overseas.

-Our goal is to support our patients and their families by providing them with attentive medical care as we walk with them on their path to recovery.
-Guided by this principle, we are developing our human resources with an emphasis on improving the skills of our staff members.
-We have now introduced Key Goal Indicators (KGI) and Key Performance Indicators (KPI), a type of performance evaluation method, to establish a system that allows each staff member to perform their duties based on their own independent thinking.
+Our goal is to support our patients and their families by providing attentive medical care as we guide them on their path to recovery.
+Guided by this principle, human resources are trained with an emphasis on improving the skills of our staff members.
+Key Goal Indicators (KGI) and Key Performance Indicators (KPI) performance evaluation methods have been introduced in order to establish a system where each staff member can perform their duties based on independent thinking.

-Our entire staff will continue to do our best to provide safer and more advanced medical care to the citizens of the region while remaining committed to our basic philosophy of “warm medical care.”
+The entire staff will continue to do its best to provide safer and more advanced medical care to the residents of the region while remaining committed to our basic philosophy of "warm medical care."

 90-1, Iida-cho, Narita-shi, Chiba 286-8523, JAPAN